stochastical/stochastical/README.md

 # Yossi Frenkel

-Incoming MPhil Advanced Computer Science student at the University of Cambridge.

 Currently an AI researcher at Commonwealth Bank AI Labs.
+Excited to go back to study soon!

 ## Recent posts